 Some skin abnormalities relate to dermatomyositis, but the most recognizable one is a heliotrope rash.
 This distinct rash appears as a reddish-purple butterfly-shape that covers the upper eyelids, extends over the bridge of the nose, and spreads onto the cheeks.
 It is one of the hallmark features of dermatomyositis.

 Other skin abnormalities occur with dermatomyositis.
 The reddish-purple rash can develop on the back, chest, knees, or elbows and other extensor areas on the outside of a joint.
-Grottron papules — a small, bumpy rash that appears across the back of the and knuckles — is common.
-Some people develop edema around the eyes.
+Gottron papules are common: small, bumpy rashes that appear across the back of the knuckles.
+Some people develop swelling around the eyes.

 The underlying cause of dermatomyositis is unknown, though evidence suggests there may genetic and immune mechanisms may be involved.
 Researchers theorize that the body's immune defenses attack healthy tissue, leading to inflammatory changes in the connective tissue and blood supply to the muscles.
 This causes muscle atrophy and thinning of the outer layer of the skin.